saucelabs/sauce-docs/docs/test-fairy/using-test-fairy/uploading-an-app.md

 -- **In-app reporting** - Check this box to enable/disable the "shake to report" feature in your app.
 When enabled, users can shake their device to send a feedback report, along with a video recording, screenshots, logs, and metrics of their test.

--- **Auto-Update** - When auto update is enabled, users using previous versions of this app will get a notification about the new version next time they open up the app.
-The new version will be downloaded automatically, so the user doesn't have to manually download it.
-Please note that in this case no email notification will be sent to the testers.
+-- **Auto-Update** - When auto-update is enabled, users using previous versions of this app will get a notification about the new version the next time they open up the app.
+The latest version will be downloaded automatically, so the user doesn't have to download it manually.
+Note that no email notification will be sent to the testers in this case.

 -- **Custom Comments** - Use this section to add release notes, describe the updates/changes, and anything else you would like your testers to be aware of.